Sania Mirza: 2015–2016: Rise to world No. 1 and women's doubles major titles

 Mirza and Hingis kicked off their 2016 WTA Tour in Australia by winning the tournaments in Brisbane and Sydney.
 In the Australian Open, they were seeded top and won the doubles title, Mirza's third Grand Slam title.

 Mirza and Hingis then proceeded to the inaugural St. Petersburg Trophy and won the title there, defeating Dushevina/Krejčíková in the final.
 They next played at the Qatar Ladies Open, where they suffered a shock loss to Daria Kasatkina/Elena Vesnina.
 That loss ended Hingis and Mirza's 41 match winning streak.
 They then played the Indian Wells Open, where they played their first tournament together, and surprisingly lost their second-round match against Vania King/Alla Kudryavtseva.

 At the Miami Open, Mirza and Hingis again lost in the second round to Margarita Gasparyan and Monica Niculescu.
 After losing three out of last five matches, Mirza and Hingis took a break and did not play in the Charleston Open, where they were the defending champions.

-Mirza and Hingis started their clay season by reaching the finals of Porsche Grand Prix and Madrid Open, where they eventually lost to Kristina Mladenovic and Caroline Garcia in both the tournaments.
-They, however, managed to reach and win their third consecutive clay-court final in Internazionali d'Italia, by defeating Makarova and Vesnina in the deciding tie-breaker.
+Mirza and Hingis opened their clay season by reaching the finals of Porsche Grand Prix and Madrid Open, where they eventually lost to Kristina Mladenovic and Caroline Garcia in both the tournaments.
+They, however, managed to reach and win their third consecutive clay-court final in Rome, by defeating Makarova and Vesnina in the deciding tie-breaker.